 Having flopped at the 2018 World Cup, Germany bounced back to saunter through qualifying with seven wins from eight.
 And they only needed to draw with Spain to progress to the Nations League semi finals in their final group game.

 With Leroy Sane, Kai Havertz, Timo Werner, Serge Gnabry, Manuel Neuer and co, this Germany team is world class.
 But something just isn't quite clicking at the moment.

 Group: C (Ukraine, Austria, North Macedonia)

-The Netherlands are not the footballing powerhouse the once were, and have a very disjointed squad that boasts the likes of Frenkie de Jong, Matthijs de Ligt, Donny van de Beek and Georginio Wijnaldum - in addition to a 33-year-old Ryan Babel.
+The Netherlands are not the footballing powerhouse the once were, but do have a talented squad that boasts the likes of Frenkie de Jong, Matthijs de Ligt, Memphis Depay and Georginio Wijnaldum.

-Virgil van Dijk could be a doubt for the Euros following his potentially season ending knee injury - but recent draws with Spain and Italy suggest the Dutch can still compete with European football's elite.
+Virgil van Dijk has missed the Euros following his season ending knee injury - but recent draws with Spain and Italy suggest the Dutch can still compete with European football's elite.

 Group: D (Croatia, Scotland, Czech Republic)

 England have one of their most young, exciting, talented teams in recent memory - so we all know how that usually pans out.